 Bloodhound Diary: Building back up

 A British team is developing a car that will be capable of reaching 1,000mph (1,610km/h).
 Powered by a rocket bolted to a Eurofighter-Typhoon jet engine, the vehicle aims to show its potential by going progressively faster, year after year.
-In 2018, Bloodhound wants to run above 500mph.
-In 2019, the goal is to raise the existing world land speed record (763mph; 1,228km/h) to 800mph.
+In mid-2019, Bloodhound wants to run above 500mph.
+In late 2019, the goal is to raise the existing world land speed record (763mph; 1,228km/h) to 800mph.
 And in 2020, the intention is to exceed 1,000mph.
 The racing will take place on Hakskeen Pan in Northern Cape, South Africa.

 After several months of sitting on its runway wheels, Bloodhound SSC is now back up on blocks, with the wheels and brakes removed and stripped down, as we prepare to fit the desert running gear.